 Suggested classroom activities You could use one of the following activities to expand and embed learnings from exploring ICE Futures.
 Future buildings Subject focus: Design Technology / Geography This activity will exercise students' analytical skills to consider the 'whys' behind the design of buildings and choices of construction materials.
-Students should pick a piece of infrastructure that they are interested in and create a fact sheet, poster or PowerPoint presentation covering key aspects of the building or structures' design and construction.
+Students should pick a piece of infrastructure (e.g. a bridge, sports stadium, tall or historic building, rollercoaster or a train station) that they are interested in and create a fact sheet, poster or PowerPoint presentation covering key aspects of the building or structures' design and construction.
 This could include: what materials it's built with, its appearance and design features, its intended purpose(s), and any evolution it could go through in the next 50 years.
 Encourage students to consider external factors such as the influence of, or potential changes in technology, transport and weather.
 The completed projects can be used as a wall display or presented to the rest of the class to promote a collaborative learning environment.
 Columns and beams Subject focus: Physics / Design Technology / Maths This activity will help students understand the forces involved in structures and apply maths to real-world engineering problem.
-Materials required: A4 sheets of paper, scissors, sticky tape, ruler, two pieces of hard-board or stiff card, 120 mm square, and gram masses.
-Instructions for students Step 1: Roll an A4 sheet of paper into a tube 210 mm long.
+Materials required: A4 sheets of paper, scissors, sticky tape, ruler, two pieces of hardboard or stiff card, 120 mm square, and gram masses.
+Instructions for students Step 1: Roll an A4 sheet of paper into a tube 210 mm in length.
 Tape the seam, making sure that there is no overlap.
 Measure the diameter of the tube and write it down.